Emissivity measurements of CuCrZr alloy: Apparatus

 \subsection{Method}

 The emissivity was determined by adjusting the emissivity setting of the IR camera until the measured temperature matched the temperature measured by thermocouples positioned as close as possible to the sample surface.
 To determine the appropriate emissivity value, the emissivity parameter was varied over the range of 0.04-0.07 to establish the temperature-emissivity dependence and identify the emissivity corresponding to the thermocouple reference temperature.
-Polished CuCrZr samples (see Fig. \ref{fig:01} and Sec. \ref{samplepre}) were prepared and placed inside the vacuum chamber to minimize surface oxidation during the high temperature measurements.
+Polished CuCrZr samples (see Fig. \ref{fig:01} and Sec. \ref{samplepre}) were prepared and placed inside the vacuum chamber to minimize surface oxidation and to reproduce the vacuum operating environment of the MCBD during the high temperature measurements.
 To verify the consistency of the emissivity measurements, two independent heating methods were employed.
 The hot plate provided heating from the bottom surface, while the e-beam provided surface heating from the top.
 These two heating configurations resulted in different temperature gradients between the surface and thermocouple positions.
-Despite these differences, the extracted emissivity values remained consistent within the experimental uncertainty, indicating negligible systematic effects from the heating method.
+Despite these differences, the extracted emissivity values remained consistent within he required measurement precision.
+For the present application, the required accuracy of the IR temperature evaluation was within 5$\%$, corresponding to an emissivity difference of approximately 0.01.
+The differences between the emissivity values obtained from the hot-plate and e-beam measurements were within this range.
 To minimize temperature non-uniformity, emissivity values were extracted only from regions with relatively uniform temperature distributions.
 For the e-beam heating, a uniform beam profile was applied.
-The average temperature measurement uncertainty was typically 1–2$\%$.
-The vacuum pressure during the measurements was $\approx$ $5\times 10^{-5}$ torr.
+The average uncertainty in the IR temperature measurement was typically 1–2$\%$.
+The vacuum pressure during the measurements was approximately $5\times 10^{-5}$ torr.
 Type-K thermocouples were positioned within 1.3 mm of the sample surface to provide near-surface reference temperatures and minimize temperature gradient effects.
+For the IR analysis, each region of interest was defined around the corresponding thermocouple location, and the temperature distribution within each region was relatively uniform.
+The typical uncertainty in the temperature measurements, including contributions from both the thermocouples and the IR camera, was 1–2$\%$.
 The IR camera monitored the sample through a ZnSe IR window.
 For each measurement, the samples were heated to the target temperature using either the hot plate or e-beam heating, and data were recorded only after thermal equilibrium was reached, as confirmed by stable thermocouple readings.
 The emissivity determination procedure was repeated at multiple temperatures with multiple samples to ensure the reproducibility.